 The chances of multiple births are higher in surrogacy.
 Therefore, the risk associated with multiple births may twins or triplet pregnancy causes premature delivery, low birth weight, abruption of placenta and Cesarean-section delivery are common.

-Medical supervision and follow-up with regular interval are essential to reduce the risk.
-Doctors usually provide instruction for multiple birth restriction guidance, surrogate need to follow all the instruction strictly to reduce the maternal and child health risk.
+Medical supervision and follow-up with regular intervals are essential to reduce the risk.
+Doctors usually provide instruction for multiple birth restriction guidance, surrogate need to follow all the instructions strictly to reduce the maternal and child health risk.

 Read Also: What are the associated risks in surrogacy?